About the Swim Team

 If you have any questions, please email SRCswimteam@gmail.com.

-Coach Erica is starting her ninth season as Head Swim Team Coach!
-She has been involved with competitive swimming for the past 25 years, swimming for Highline Swim Club, KING Aquatic Club, Kent Swim & Tennis Club, Kennedy High School, and Whitman College.
+Coach Erica is starting her 11th season as Head Swim Team Coach!
+She has been involved with competitive swimming for the past 25+ years, swimming for Highline Swim Club, KING Aquatic Club, Kent Swim & Tennis Club, Kennedy High School, and Whitman College.
 She was an assistant coach at Kent Swim & Tennis Club for three summers while she was in college and was also an assistant coach for year-round club Issaquah Swim team from 2008-2010.
 Aside from swimming, Erica has also been an elementary school teacher since 2009, teaching in Bellevue, Lynnwood, and Mukilteo.
-Last September, Erica and her husband welcomed their first child, Brielle Elizabeth Johnson.
-She can’t wait to introduce the newest Stingray to the team this summer!
+When she’s not coaching, Erica is very busy chasing around her 2.5 year old daughter, Brielle.
+She is looking forward to another great summer season…Go Stingrays!